spm81/Quansheng_UV-K5/Firmware/UNIVERSAL FIRMWARE ( All Radios - UV-K5, UV-K5(8), UV-K6, UV-5R Plus, etc...)/Custom Firmware by Matoz/README.md

 MCFW V0.01 - Only release on Telegram for feedback, (buggy version). <br>
 MCFW V0.02 - Based on Open Spectrum Firmware - OSFW-ecd267e by fagci + Old Style Keys + RSSI + Voltage + improvement in SATCOM reception.

+Fagci Spectrum Help (are not the "Old Style Keys" but the rest is iqual)